 Section 16(a) of the Exchange Act requires our directors, executive officers and beneficial owners of more than 10% of our common stock to file with the SEC initial reports of ownership and reports of changes in ownership of our securities.
-Based solely upon a review of these filings, all Section 16(a) filing requirements applicable to such persons were complied with during 2011 on a timely basis.
+Based solely upon a review of these filings, all Section 16(a) filing requirements applicable to such persons were complied with during 2012 on a timely basis, except that each of our executive officers and outside directors filed one Form 4 late.
+The Form 4 reporting the annual grant and vesting of equity awards for each of our executive officers (Ms. Lambert, Mr. Langevin, Mr. McKenney, Mr. O'Brien, Mr. Painter and Mr. Powell) was filed five days late.
+The Form 4 reporting the annual grant of equity awards to each of our outside directors (Dr. Albertine, Mr. Leonard, Mr. Francis L. McKone, Mr. Rainville and Dr. Tully) was filed four days late.